helm/charts/stable/rocketchat/README.md

       claimName: rocketchat-mongodump
 ```

+Then with `kubectl exec -it mongo-restore bash` you can execute this:

 ```console
 $ mongorestore --drop --host rocketchat-mongodb --username <mongodb.mongodbUsername> --password <mongodb.mongodbPassword> --db <mongodb.mongodbDatabase> --archive=/dump/rocketchat-db-bkup.gz --gzip
 ```

 In the last command `host` is the name of the rocketchat mongodb service.
-You may want to delete the extra replicaset for rocketchat from before the upgrade.